cyd3r/yatlogger/README.md

 ## Usage

-yatlogger registers itself as a handler for the `logging` module.
+yatlogger registers itself as a handler for the built-in [logging](https://docs.python.org/3/library/logging.html) module.
 Here is an example:

 ``` python
 import logging